Warrantless Surveillance Under Section 702 of FISA

 Under Section 702 of the Foreign Intelligence Surveillance Act (FISA), the U.S. government engages in mass, warrantless surveillance of Americans’ and foreigners’ phone calls, text messages, emails, and other electronic communications.
 Information collected under the law without a warrant can be used to prosecute and imprison people, even for crimes that have nothing to do with national security.
 Given our nation’s history of abusing its surveillance authorities, and the secrecy surrounding the program, we should be concerned that Section 702 is and will be used to disproportionately target disfavored groups, whether minority communities, political activists, or even journalists.

-Section 702 is set to expire at the end of 2017.
-The Trump administration wants Congress to make the law permanent.
-We strongly oppose those efforts and call on Congress to significantly reform the law, or allow it to sunset.
+Section 702 is set to expire at the end of 2023.
+We call on Congress to significantly reform the law, or allow it to sunset.

 1.Section 702 allows warrantless surveillance of people inside and outside the U.S.

 Though Section 702 is justified as a counterterrorism tool, in reality it permits surveillance far beyond what is needed to protect national security.
 It allows the government to target foreigners abroad if it believes they possess “foreign intelligence information” — a term so broadly defined that it can include ordinary information about foreign affairs that has nothing to do with national security.
 This means that targets of surveillance could include human rights defenders, journalists, whistleblowers, or business owners.
 The government collects the personal information of these individuals — including any communications they may have with people in the U.S. — and stores it in databases for years, and in some cases, indefinitely.

 2.Despite the fact that the law is not supposed to be used to target Americans, the government has been doing just that for years.